scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 ### Day 107

 Lunch and dinner for soylent today

+### Day 107

+Hm hm hm!
+Lunch and dinner of soylent today, though I finished off my dinner and it was a bit lower than usual so I had some pizza rolls as well.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/